Connect your GCP accounts to Microsoft Defender for Cloud

 - Detection of security misconfigurations

-- A single view showing Security Center recommendations and GCP Security Command Center findings
+- A single view showing Defender for Cloud recommendations and GCP Security Command Center findings

-- Incorporation of your GCP resources into Security Center's secure score calculations
+- Incorporation of your GCP resources into Defender for Cloud's secure score calculations

-- Integration of GCP Security Command Center recommendations based on the CIS standard into the Security Center's regulatory compliance dashboard
+- Integration of GCP Security Command Center recommendations based on the CIS standard into the Defender for Cloud's regulatory compliance dashboard

 |Required roles and permissions:||Owner or Contributor on the relevant Azure Subscription|